-Basil Rathbone’s role is very small, but as always, Rathbone is memorable.
+Basil Rathbone’s role is minimal, but as always, Rathbone is memorable.

 The funny thing about “We’re No Angels” is that you keep thinking these three chaps are sweet, helpful men until you remember they are murderers and crooks, setting out to murder for money.

-If I have any complaints, it’s that I wish the movie was 10 to 20 minutes shorter.
+If I have any complaints, I wish the movie was 10 to 20 minutes shorter.

 For a slightly off-beat Christmas black comedy in the form of the classic film, check this one out.
 You won’t regret it.
 If you don’t enjoy the story, you can at least enjoy looking at handsome Aldo Ray.